 Retirement Visa Requirements

-- have worked for not less than 15 years inside or outside the UAE
+- You must be older than 55 years or have worked for not less than 15 years inside or outside the UAE

-- own a property of no less than AED 1 million or,
+- Own a property of no less than AED 1 million or,

-- have financial savings of no less than AED 1 million or,
+- Have financial savings of no less than AED 1 million or have a monthly income of AED 20,000

 - Provide bank statements for the last six months.

-UAE Golden Visa
+UAE Golden Visa for US citizens

 The UAE Golden Visa, also known as the Dubai Golden Visa, is a long-term residency program that offers eligible applicants, such as talented individuals, entrepreneurs, real estate investors, outstanding students, and business owners, the opportunity to live, work, or study in the United Arab Emirates.